 You can develop vascular dementia after a stroke blocks an artery in your brain, but strokes don't always cause vascular dementia.
 Whether a stroke affects your thinking and reasoning depends on your stroke's severity and location.
-Vascular dementia also can result from other conditions that damage blood vessels and reduce circulation, depriving your brain of vital oxygen and nutrients.
+Vascular dementia can also result from other conditions that damage blood vessels and reduce circulation, depriving your brain of vital oxygen and nutrients.

-Vascular dementia symptoms include:
+Vascular dementia signs and symptoms include:

 - Trouble paying attention and concentrating

 - Reduced ability to organize thoughts or actions

 - Decline in ability to analyze a situation, develop an effective plan and communicate that plan to others

 - Problems with memory

 - Unsteady gait